HovhannesHovakimyan/azure-function-app-terraform/README.md

 # Prerequisites

-> You need to have installed Terraform 1.5 or greater.
+> You need to install and properly configure Terraform 1.5 or later.

 # Usage